KhangChina/hadoop-docker/README.md

 ```
   $ docker exec -it namenode bash
 ```
-now we are in the name node.
-So from now on till I mention we are typing our commands in the namenode (not in the Docker QuickStart terminal, it is the same terminal but you are now in the namenode terminal. (you can exit from the name node by typing "exit")).

 In the namenode, we will make a directory and 2 files in it (f1.txt and f2.txt).
 We fill them up with some simple content. type this: